-Your hot water is stored in a cylinder, and the thermostat prevents it being hotter than it needs to be.
-Once the water has reached the temperature you have set, the immersion heater will turn off.
+Your hot water is stored in a cylinder, and the thermostat prevents it becoming hotter than necessary.
+Once the water has reached the temperature you have set, the immersion heater will switch off.

 Cylinder thermostats are usually fitted between one quarter and one third of the way up the cylinder.
-They have temperature scales marked: you should set them at between 60ºC and 65ºC.
+They have temperature scales marked; you should set it at between 60 and 65 degrees.

-Set your water to heat up only when you need it: keeping it constantly hot uses energy.
+Set your water to heat up only when you need it.
 The better insulated your tank, the longer your water will stay hot.